ClipFinance/strategy-router/README.md

 Clone this repo, rename `.env.example` file to `.env` and fill the variables inside.

-For connecting to binance smart chain node, setup account on moralis.io.
-After you created your account, go to speedy notes tab, click on BSC network endpoints and copy "Mainnet Archive" link and paste it to `.env` `BNB_URL` value
+For connecting to binance smart chain node, paste your RPC node url and paste it to `.env` `BNB_URL` value

 Install dependencies via npm `npm i`.
 To run all the tests `npx hardhat test`.